spirali/spirali.github.io/content/blog/twinsong/index.md

 * **Git-Friendly Format:** Crucially, code and the outputs from different "Runs" live in separate files.
 This means cleaner diffs – changes to code don't conflict with changes in output, and you can choose to version only the code or specific runs.
 Twinsong data are also stored in TOML format, which provides easier merge conflict resolution compared to JSON.

 Under the hood, Twinsong uses a Rust-based backend for performance and reliability.
 The Python kernel implementation is deliberately "clean" – it avoids loading Python modules itself.
-Since Python can load only a single version of each package, you will get into a trouble in Jupyter when your code wants to use different version than kernel.
+Since Python can load only a single version of each package, you will get into a trouble in Jupyter when your code wants to use a different version of a package than the one the kernel uses.

 ## Experimental, But Evolving